Complainant and Respondent Rights

 - Irrelevant prior sexual history will not be considered in any investigation or other procedures.

-Additional Rights/Support Guidelines for the Victim and Complainant:
+Additional Rights/Support Guidelines for the reporting party:

-Additional Rights/Support Guidelines for the Respondent:
+Additional Rights/Support Guidelines for the responding party:

 Students can also review the Rights/Support Guideline in the Student Code of Conduct Sexual and/or Relationship Misconduct procedures.